Serbian Peabody rifle: Peabody Conversion Action (1867)

 American inventor Henry Oliver Peabody (1826-1903) patented a new form of breech-loading rifle action in 1862, and his new Peabody rifles were sold in small numbers in the USA and Europe.
 Available records show that the third patent (No. 72,076, issued on December 10, 1867) obtained by Peabody was on an action system specifically designed and constructed for use in converting military muzzle-loading muskets into breech-loading arms.
-By the end of the American Civil War, the self-contained metallic cartridge was a sure thing; conversions of muzzle-loading rifles had already commenced and it seemed to be a profitable venture to get into.
+By the end of the American Civil War, the self-contained metallic cartridge was a sure thing; conversions of muzzle-loading rifles had already commenced and it seemed to be profitable for those involved.
 Peabody developed such an action based on his original idea of the rear-pivoted breechblock, for use with Springfield and Enfield muzzle-loading muskets.

-Serbian Peabody model 1870 receiver & breechblock with tail-piece is clearly visible.

 The Peabody alteration is simply a shallow version of his original action, but made without the finger lever and with the breechblock made with a tail-piece.
 The receiver is largely composed of two long narrow walls connected at the ends by thicker blocks of metal.
 The front end is bored and threaded to accept the barrel, while the back forms a tang to fill the recess in the musket stock left after the removal of the breech plug.
 The breechblock tailpiece extends to the rear, forming the operating lever.
 The breechblock is held in the receiver by a heavy screw going through both at the rear, allowing it to pivot.
 This breechblock screw is accessible over the stock edge so it can be easily removed, allowing the breechblock to be removed for cleaning.
 The top tang part of the receiver is grooved to make room for the tail-piece so that only the very end is above the grip line of the stock.
 The patent drawing shows the end of the tailpiece bent up so that it could be tipped up with the thumb.
 The firing pin lies in a groove cut into the right side of the breechblock.
 A firing pin for a rimfire cartridge would be straight with a rounded-tip end, while the centerfire pin would be with a forked tip.
 The breechblock was made with a novel safety feature in the form of a raised metal shoulder just behind the rear end of the firing pin, so the breechblock can only be opened when the hammer is either in the half-cock or full-cock position and the rifle cannot be fired unless the breechblock is fully closed.
 A stiff spring, fastened under the front end of the breechblock, extends to the rear where it contacts a notched bar in the rear bottom of the receiver.
 This spring supplies tension to the breechblock to hold it either in the closed or open position, as well as supplying some snap to the opening of the action to aid in case extraction and ejection.